 Today’s guest post is pretty unlike anything I’ve published before, but it really indulges my love for literature, for looking at the historical context of social issues, and for re-examining old concepts in a new light.
 I think you’re going to enjoy it.
 I’ll let Violet introduce themselves.
+You can read part 2 of this “Wealth with Virtue” series here.

 CN: discussion of him as stole the US Presidency; mention in passing of r*pe